Zero Defects

 • Quality is measured in terms of money (i.e. the price of non-conformance: PONC)

 This philosophy assumes that every defect represents a hidden cost: inspection time, rework, revenue, wasted material, labor, and customer dissatisfaction.
-When properly identified, the costs can be measured and can provide justification for spending money on steps to improve quality.
+When properly identified, the costs can be measured and can justify spending money on steps to improve quality.
 This provides a monetary way to measure the Zero Defect Management Process, which is a concrete and essential way to maintain management commitment in ensuring company goals are met.

 Zero Defects is an effective philosophy for Quality Management.
 You will make your own rules and set your own set of standards, but when followed, it is an effective Lean Manufacturing tool.